pierre-warnier/h2mk/README.md

-# h2mk
+# Static Markdown
-Transforms a HTML page to Markdown downloading the linked pictures and updating the links.
+Transforms a Markdown file containing image urls from the web to a static Markdown downloading the linked pictures and updating the links.